How Long Do Tuxedo Cats Live? Average Lifespan, Data & Care

 Pedigree tuxedo cats may have breed-specific conditions to keep in mind.
 Maine Coons, for instance, are prone to developing hypertrophic cardiomyopathy (HCM) and polycystic kidney disease (PKD).
 Maine Coons with tuxedo coats run the same health risks as their breed mates.
 But there are a few conditions, including obesity and dental disease, that can impact all cats, regardless of the breed.

 Obesity is the most common preventable feline disease among North American Cats.
 Being overweight can cause cats to develop chronic diseases such as diabetes and hypertension.
 Ensuring cats eat appropriate amounts of food is critical to keeping them healthy.
-And providing at least 20 to 45 minutes of daily playtime can help cats burn a few calories and eliminate any pent-up energy.
+Providing at least 20 to 45 minutes of daily playtime can help cats burn a few calories and eliminate any pent-up energy.

 Cats also require regular veterinary visits, and kittens need to be seen multiple times in their first year of life.
 Senior cats should be examined by a veterinarian at least two times a year to catch potential health conditions as quickly as possible.